LinuxConfigurator Operator

 The parameters are applied via SSH protocol.

-Operator arguments
+## Operator arguments

-The name of the Component for which available Linux kernel parameters will be configured
+| `component` | String | It should match the name of an existing Component of the System under test | No | | The name of the Component for which available Linux kernel parameters will be configured |

-If no component is provided, this operator will try to configure every parameter defined for the Components of the System under test
+If no `component` is provided, this operator will try to configure every parameter defined for the Components of the System under test

 - name: LinuxConf